smithy-lang/smithy/designs/default-zero-value.md

   member remains non-nullable.
 - The `@required` trait can only be removed under the following conditions:
   - It is replaced with the `@default` trait
-  - The containing structure is marked with the `@input` trait, meaning it is only used as the input of a single operation.
-This affordance is only given to top-level members of structures marked with the `@input` trait, and it does not apply to nested input members.
+  - The containing structure is marked with the `@input` trait.
-  - The member is also marked with the `@nullable` trait.
+  - The member is also marked with the `@clientOptional` trait.
-- The `@required` trait can only be added to a member if the member is also marked with the `@nullable` trait.
+- The `@required` trait can only be added to a member if the member is also marked with the `@clientOptional` trait.
 This is useful to correct a model that errantly omitted the `@required` trait, but the member is actually required by the service.
-Adding the `@required` trait to a member but omitting the `@nullable` trait is a breaking change because it transitions the member from nullable to non-nullable in generated code.
+Adding the `@required` trait to a member but omitting the `@clientOptional` trait is a breaking change because it transitions the member from nullable to non-nullable in generated code.
-- The `@nullable` trait can only be removed from members that are not also marked as `@required`.
+- The `@clientOptional` trait can only be removed from members that are not marked as `@required`.

 For example, if on _day-1_ the following structure is released: